-The State prohibits the use of restraints during the course of the delivery of waiver services.
-DOM and the MSDH Licensure and Certification Division are jointly responsible for ensuring that restraints are not used for waiver participants.
-The case manager(s) is responsible for monthly contact with waiver persons to ensure safety and the quality of waiver services provided.
+The State prohibits the use of restraints or seclusion during the course of the delivery of waiver services.
+DOM and the case management agencies are jointly responsible for ensuring that restraints or seclusions are not used for waiver person.
+The case management team is responsible for monthly contact with waiver persons to ensure safety and the quality of waiver services provided.
 The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.